Eligibility for Accommodations

 - For UWM Housing requests, the following information is also required:

 - State the specific accommodations that are needed in housing;

 - Describe how the student’s medical/psychiatric condition necessitates the need for the requested housing accommodation, as it relates to the student’s disability;

 - Demonstrate how the specific room design and/or living environment will help to mitigate the student’s symptoms;

 - State whether, based on disability reasons, the specific housing request is a preference or a required accommodation.

-Documentation requirements are essential to allow ARC to develop an effective accommodation plan for each student.
-This Documentation Form can be completed by your provider as a source of primary documentation.
+Documentation is essential for ARC to develop an effective accommodation plan for each student.
+The below documentation form, completed by your provider, can serve as a source of primary documentation for academic accommodations.

 Further assessment or additional documentation may be necessary, if the documentation does not support the requested accommodations.
 Please contact the ARC at (414) 229‐6287 if you have any questions.
 All documentation is considered confidential and should be uploaded with your ARConnect Application, emailed to: firstname.lastname@example.org or sent via U.S. Mail to: University of Wisconsin‐Milwaukee, Accessibility Resource Center, Mitchell Hall, Room 115, 3203 N. Downer Ave., Milwaukee WI 53211.